Buchdahl compactness limit and gravitational field energy: Introduction

 \section{Introduction}

 Astrophysically it is a question of prime importance that how compact a static cold star like object could be, or in other words, does there exist a limit on its compactness?
 This question was first answered by the well known Buchdahl limit for a perfect fluid interior \cite{buch}, $ \Phi(R) = M/R\leq 4/9$ for an object of mass $M$ and radius $R$.
-This bound was obtained on very general conditions of density and isotropic pressure being positive and the former being non increasing outwards, $d\rho/dr \leq 0$, and the interior metric is matched at the boundary defined by $p=0$ to the exterior Schwarzschild metric.
-This limit is given by pressure at the center $p_c = p(r=0)\leq\infty$ being real for the stiffest equation of state represented by uniform density incompressible perfect fluid distribution given by the unique Schwarzschild's interior solution not only for Einstein but also for Lovelock gravity in general \cite{dmk10}.
-Alternatively the same limit was obtained \cite{andrea08, kara-stal08} by assuming the strong energy condition, $p_r + 2p_t \leq \rho_m$, where $p_r, \, p_t, \, \rho_m$ are respectively radial and transverse pressure, and matter density.
-In this case the limit saturates not for the fluid interior but for an infinitely thin shell with $2p_t = \rho_m$.
-In the previous case the limit saturates for central pressure tending to infinite while in the latter, it is infinitely thin shell.
-In either case, situation is not entirely physically acceptable, it should be taken as a limiting case. \\
+This bound was obtained on very general conditions of density and isotropic pressure being positive and the former being non increasing outwards, $d\rho/dr \leq 0$, and the interior metric is matched at the boundary located at $p=0$, to the exterior Schwarzschild metric.
+This limit is given by pressure at the center $p_c = p(r=0)\leq\infty$ for the stiffest equation of state of uniform density --- incompressible perfect fluid distribution which is given by the unique Schwarzschild's interior solution not only for the Einstein but also for the Lovelock gravity in general \cite{dmk10}.
+Alternatively the same limit was obtained \cite{andrea08, kara-stal08} by assuming the strong energy condition, $p_r + 2p_t \leq \rho_m$, where $p_r, \, p_t, \, \rho_m$ are respectively radial and transverse pressure, and matter energy density.
+In this case the limit saturates not for fluid interior but for an infinitely thin shell with $2p_t = \rho_m$.
+In the previous case the limit saturates for central pressure tending to infinity while in the latter, it is for infinitely thin shell.
+In either case, situation is not entirely physically acceptable, it should anyway be taken as a limiting case. \\